 ~ Ted Kerasote

 I did do a carnivore diet for a couple of months as an experiment, although I wasn’t strict about it.
-For a while now, I’ve been back on a diet that is ketogenic, paleo, and traditional foods.
+For a while now, I’ve been back on a diet that tends toward ketogenic, paleo, and traditional foods.
 My food sourcing is important to me with an emphasis on locally produced, seasonally available, organic, and pasture-raised.
 This means I regularly shop at the nearby farmers market.
 So, despite not being carnivore at present, I am heavily biased toward animal foods with plenty of meat and eggs, along with some dairy.
 The plant foods I eat are also almost entirely from the farmers market, in particular the fermented veggies I enjoy.
 That translates as eating a greater proportion of plant foods when available in the warm time of the year and more animal foods in winter.
 Not only is this diet extremely healthy but also highly ethical and environmentally sustainable.

-Veganism creates a similar disconnect as seen with right-wing “pro-lifers” who oppose abortion.
+Veganism creates a similar disconnect as seen with right-wing ‘pro-lifers’ who oppose abortion.
 As I’ve pointed out, countries that ban abortions don’t decrease the rate of abortions and sometimes increase them.
 The main change is whether abortions are legal and safe or illegal and unsafe.
 But anti-abortionists refuse to accept responsibility for the consequences of the policies they support.
-Similarly, vegans also refuse to accept responsibility for the deaths that their diet incurs.
-Whether one intentionally or unintentionally cause harm, the harm is equally real.
+Similarly, vegans also refuse to accept responsibility for the deaths and destruction that their diet incurs.
+Whether one intentionally or unintentionally causes harm, the harm is equally real.
 This is how symbolic ideology that makes people feel good trumps practical concerns about what actually makes the world a better place.

 “What do plants eat?
 They eat dead animals; that’s the problem.
 For me that was a horrifying realization.
 You want to be an organic gardener, of course, so you keep reading ‘Feed the soil, feed the soil, feed the soil…’